-Microorganisms adapted to acidic environments, known as acidophilic microorganisms, possess a remarkable ability to survive under extremely low pH conditions (less than pH 3).
+Microorganisms that are adapted to acidic environments, known as acidophilic microorganisms, have the remarkable ability to survive under extremely low pH conditions (less than pH 3).
 They achieve pH homeostasis by effectively controlling proton permeation.
 For instance, microorganisms belonging to genera such as Thermoplasma, Ferroplasma, and Sulfolobus are capable of regulating proton permeation even under these extremely low pH conditions.
 This is achieved through the presence of a highly impermeable cell membrane, primarily composed of tetraether lipids.
 These lipids possess a diverse range of polar head groups and a bulky isoprenoid core, contributing to the membrane's impermeability and enabling these microorganisms to thrive in acidic environments (Jeong et al., 2020).

-Microorganisms that thrive in acidic environments have developed several survival mechanisms.
-One crucial adaptation lies in their cell membranes, which effectively block the passage of protons.
-In the Archaea domain, this impermeability is attributed to unique characteristics such as tetraether lipids, distinctive lipid head-group structures, a substantial isoprenoid core, and the ability of ether linkages to resist acid hydrolysis.
-These features distinguish them from organisms in the Bacteria and Eukarya domains (Siliakus et al., 2017).
+Acidophilic microorganisms have evolved various mechanisms to survive and thrive in acidic environments.
+A key adaptation is their cell membrane, which exhibits impermeability to protons.
+In the Archaea branch of life, this impermeability is attributed to specific features like tetraether lipids, distinct lipid head-group structures, a bulky isoprenoid core, and the resistance of ether linkages to acid hydrolysis, setting them apart from Bacteria and Eukarya domains (Siliakus et al., 2017).
 Acidophiles also employ strategies such as reducing membrane channel pore size, observed in Acidithiobacillus ferrooxidans, and maintaining a net positive charge inside the cell to counteract the high concentration of H+ ions in their acidic surroundings.
 Some acidophilic species, like Bacillus and Thermoplasma, utilize active proton pumping for intracellular pH regulation.
 While an identifiable acid response signature in acidophile genomes remains elusive, it is interesting to note that acidophile genomes tend to be smaller than those of neutrophiles, though the reasons and potential evolutionary advantages of this difference are yet to be fully understood.
 These adaptations provide valuable insights into the unique biology of acidophilic microorganisms and their ability to thrive in acidic environments (Coker et al., 2019).
 Tabe 4 lists the type of acidophilic bacteria, and their industrial application.